-In 1881, Antonio Cerruti founded a weaving workshop in Biella, an Italian town renowned for its rich heritage and quality wool and fabric production.
-They were barely off the ground, and the weaving workshops created by the Cerruti brothers in 1881 were already reputed for their quality.
+In 1881, Antonio Cerruti founded a weaving workshop in Biella – an Italian town renowned for its rich heritage and quality wool and fabric production.
+Barely off the ground, the weaving workshops created by the Cerruti brothers were quickly reputed for their quality.
 For more than a century, they have remained faithful to this tradition of excellence, seamlessly combining creativity and technology.
-Under the guidance of Nino Cerruti, the Piomontaise woolen workshop became a center of research, producing numerous technical advances to create new threads of an incomparable finesse, such as the super 100 (1kilogram for 100 km of thread), now a classic, followed by the 120, 150, 180, up to 210.
+Under the guidance of Nino Cerruti, the Piomontaise woolen workshop became a center of research, producing numerous technical advances to create new threads of an incomparable finesse.
+These threads include the super 100 (1kilogram for 100 km of thread), now a classic, followed by the 120, 150, 180, and up to 210.

-From these roots, the Cerruti name has expanded from luxurious fabric to acclaimed fashion without ever losing sight of its core values emphasizing quality and style, craftsmanship and technology.
+From these roots, the Cerruti name has expanded from luxurious fabric to acclaimed fashion.
+Without ever losing sight of their core values, Lanificio Cerruti has stayed true in emphasizing quality, style, craftsmanship, and technology.